Optimal Productivity. Minimal Effort.

 - Basic email etiquette/protocol

-Option 2 – Outlook Productivity Essentials: A Deeper Dive – 8 hours plus pre- and post-workshop activities to fully customise your event
+Option 2 – Outlook Productivity Essentials: A Deeper Dive – 8 hours contact time in the online group sessions, plus pre- and post-workshop activities to fully customise your event.

 - Outlook Productivity Essentials (as in Option 1).